tmedwards/sugarcube-2/docs/guides/guide-state-sessions-and-saving.md

 ## Playthrough Session {#guide-state-sessions-and-saving-playthrough-session}

 <p role="note"><b>Note:</b>
-The <a href="#guide-state-sessions-and-saving-autosave">autosave feature</a> is occasionally confused with the playthrough session feature, but they are in fact distinct systems.
+<a href="#guide-state-sessions-and-saving-autosave">Auto saves</a> are occasionally confused with the playthrough session, but they are in fact distinct systems.
 </p>

 SugarCube automatically stores the current playthrough state to the [browser's session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) whenever a new moment is created.
 This can be thought of as a special, temporary saved story, which is automatically deleted after the player's current browsing session ends.
 This temporary playthrough session is intended to prevent players from losing data.
 Some browsers, particularly mobile ones, will free up memory by unloading web pages that are running in the background.
 This functionally refreshes the webpage, and can cause users to lose their progress.
 When SugarCube is reloaded by the browser, it checks if a playthrough session exists and loads it to prevent any inadvertent loss of progress.